ciscoheat/dataclass/README.md

 }
 ```

+## Immutability

+A class can be made immutable, or at least semi-immutable, by marking it with `@immutable`.
+That will change all `public var` fields to `public var(default, null)`, saving some typing and preventing changes from the outside.
+If you avoid internal changes as well, he class will be a good candidate for [Event Sourcing](http://docs.geteventstore.com/introduction/event-sourcing-basics/).

 ## Conversion utilities

 DataClass have some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a class implementing `DataClass`.